 How to Get Your Baby to Eat Solids

 I know, the mess.
 It’s soooo important for babies to get messy though!
-If you’re skeptical you’ve got to read: Why Babies Should Get Messy Eating.
+If you’re skeptical, you’ve got to read: Why Babies Should Get Messy Eating.
 It will totally change your perspective and give you the inspiration to embrace the mess.

 If they refuse, try and try again.
 In fact, at every single meal, put a dollop of that food on their tray or even in a bowl that they can play with and touch.
 If they won’t touch after a few attempts, offer a spoon for them to stick into the food too.

 3. Once your child touches the solid food, you’re on your way!
 Allow them to touch, spread, and put it all over the tray and themselves.
 This is wonderful for their sensory processing and will make a huge difference in helping them get used to the texture of solids.

-4. When baby has the food on their hand and they’re at least tolerating it, show them how to take their hand to their mouth so they can taste it.
+4. When baby has the food on their hand and they’re at least tolerating it, show them how to take their hand to their mouth, so they can taste it.
 You may need to demonstrate if baby won’t let you guide their hand.

 5. You can also give them a large whole raw carrot or celery stalk at meals.
 I mean the whole darn thing.
-The point isn’t for them eat it (and if they can get pieces of it off take it away), but for them to put it into their mouth.
+The point isn’t for them eat it (and if they can get pieces of it off, take it away), but for them to put it into their mouth.

 7. Focus on meals being positive experiences for the baby, even if they aren’t eating anything.
 As parents, we can bring a lot of stress with us to meals, which can be hard to hide.
-But, this is definitely a “fake it to you make it” kind of situation.
+But, this is definitely a “fake it til you make it” kind of situation.

 Strategies to Use Outside of Meals for Baby’s Refusing Solids